Mettodo/Njombe-Beyond/README.md

 ### Marketing
 Sales oriented tasks are rewarded based on sales :)

-And for all the other contribution, we are happy to discuss new arrangements ;)
+And for all the other contributions, we are happy to discuss new arrangements ;)